SimVascular/svFSIplus/README.md

 The C++ implementation attempts to replicate the data structures and flow of control of the Fortran implementation and to maintains its organization.

-Most of the Fortran code is replicated in C++ using the same file and subroutine names converted to lower case with underscores added to improve readability.
+Most of the Fortran code is replicated in C++ using the same file and procedure names converted to lower case with underscores added to improve readability.
 For example
 ```
    ================================================================================================
                 Fortran                       |                      C++